 How are mediators chosen?

 When parties can’t afford to pay for mediation they can be referred to a Family Justice Counsellor for mediation by phone or videoconference.
 If they can bear the cost, they are given an opportunity to choose a private mediator.
 If they don’t choose one, the Navigator will refer them to one of seven private mediators available locally.

 How are fees set?

-For mediation arranged through the Northern Navigator program, fees are set on a sliding scale based on the parties’ income information.
+For mediation arranged through the Northern Navigator, fees are set on a sliding scale based on the parties’ income information.
 A default rate applies if there is insufficient income information.
 If that rate turns out to be unfair once income information is available, the mediator can adjust it.

 Operation of the initiative